 The higher the ratio of ethyl acetate, the higher the Rf value.
 The compound is more likely to move forward.
 On the other hand, as the ratio of hexane is increased, the Rf value becomes lower.
-As for the ratio of ethyl acetate to hexane, rely on your intuition and actually perform many thin-layer chromatography runs to find the best expansion solvent.
+As for the ratio of ethyl acetate to hexane, rely on your intuition and actually perform thin-layer chromatography many times to find the best developing solvent.

-However, ethyl acetate and hexane are not the only expansion solvents for TLC.
+However, ethyl acetate and hexane are not the only developing solvents for TLC.
 The following combinations also exist.